TLDR: Do not use AdBlockers with Lolli. If you do, you may not get your bitcoin back!

 So What Does Lolli Recommend?

 Turn off AdBlockers when you are using Lolli.
 It's that simple.
 We can't pay you your bitcoin unless we can connect all the dots, and AdBlockers nuke some of those dots.
 If you don't want to turn off AdBlockers in your main browser, we recommend using Lolli in a secondary browser, one which you feel comfortable using for the sole purpose of shopping with Lolli.
-(Currently, we support Firefox, Chrome, and Safari with more to come.)
+(Currently, we support Firefox, Chrome, and Edge with more to come.)
 If you don't want to do that and you happen to be an avid Chrome user, we recommend creating a separate profile in Chrome for your Lolli shopping, and make sure that profile does not have AdBlockers enabled.

 A Note About Brave